elixir-lang/elixir/lib/elixir/pages/Patterns and Guards.md

 ## Guards

 Guards are a way to augment pattern matching with more complex checks.
-They are allowed in a predefined set of constructs where pattern matching is allowed, such as function definitions, case clauses, and ohers.
+They are allowed in a predefined set of constructs where pattern matching is allowed, such as function definitions, case clauses, and others.

 Not all expressions are allowed in guard clauses, but only a handful of them.
 This is a deliberate choice.
 This way, Elixir (and Erlang) can make sure that nothing bad happens while executing guards and no mutations happen anywhere.
 It also allows the compiler to optimize the code related to guards efficiently.